-TRB Webinar to Focus on Advanced Structural Materials for Concrete Bridges
+TRB Webinar on Advanced Structural Materials for Concrete Bridges

 The Transportation Research Board's (TRB) Standing Committee on Concrete Bridges and Structural Fiber Reinforced Polymers organized a webinar to identify and compare several advanced performance structural materials that may be used on bridges.
-The Webinar will take place on December 3, 2019 from 1–2:30 p.m.
-Presentations will include results from the Infravation Program for Sustainable Concrete Using Seawater, Salt-Contaminated Aggregates, and Non-Corrosive Reinforcement (SEACON) project.
+The webinar took take place on December 3, 2019 from 1–2:30 p.m.
+Presentations included results from the Infravation Program for Sustainable Concrete Using Seawater, Salt-Contaminated Aggregates, and Non-Corrosive Reinforcement (SEACON) project.
 The Infravation Program is the first cooperative research initiative between the Federal Highway Administration (FHWA) and other national road administrations developed from the ground up, which allows United States entities such as academic institutions, State departments of transportation, and businesses to participate in the research and gain access to the research results.
-To register, sign in to www.MyTRB.org.
-Registrations accepted until just before the start of the webinar.
+For more information, including a copy of the slides, click here.

 EAR-Supported Project Presented at Behavioral Science and Health Symposium